intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/llava/README.md

 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Multi-turn chat centered around an image using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a LLaVA model to start a multi-trun chat centered around an image using `generate()` API, with BigDL-LLM INT4 optimizations.
+In the example [generate.py](./generate.py), we show a basic use case for a LLaVA model to start a multi-turn chat centered around an image using `generate()` API, with BigDL-LLM INT4 optimizations.
 ### 1. Install
 We suggest using conda to manage the Python environment.
 For more information about conda installation, please refer to [here](https://docs.conda.io/en/latest/miniconda.html#).